richa2762000/NetflixGPT/README.md

 - update store with trailer video data.
 - embedded the youtube video and make it autoplay and mute.

+- for another popuplarMovies.
+  - we will create a slice in movieSlice.
+  - after that we will create hook for popular movie and fetch api and then we will dispatch our data.
+  - after that we will update our store via import popluarmovies hook in the main browser.
+  - next we will fetch data from the store via useSelector.
 # Features

 - Login/Sign UP